 Fort Zachary Taylor State Park

 Although popular for its beautiful beach, this state park is also home to a historic landmark, Fort Zachary Taylor.
-Narrated tours are offered daily where you can learn more about the fort’s construction, history, use during the Civil War.
-If you plan to make it a day trip, bring some food and use one of many barbecue grills available in the park.
+Narrated tours are offered daily where you can learn more about the fort’s construction, history, and use during the Civil War.
+If you plan to make it a day trip, bring some food and use one of the many barbecue grills available in the park.

 Water Activities